labanskoller/hackeriet_blog/_posts/2018-11-19-Better-password-hashing-in-PostgreSQL.md

 Here the client have done the actual work of hashing the password and sending the proof of that in attribute `p`.

-`c` is channel binding data, this isn't used by the java connection code yet, so we will come back to this in the future.
+`c` is channel binding data.
+This isn't used by the [pgAdba](https://github.com/pgjdbc/pgadba) connection code yet, so we will come back to this in the future.

 The packet looks like this as a hex dump: